storyblok/storyblok-php-client/README.md

 ### The Storyblok\Client instance

-Initialize the Storyblok Client class for consume the [Content Delivery API V2](https://www.storyblok.com/docs/api/content-delivery/v2).
+Now we are going to see how to initialize the Storyblok Client class for consuming the [Content Delivery API V2](https://www.storyblok.com/docs/api/content-delivery/v2), with the Access Token.
-You have to use the Access token to access to the content.
+You can retrieve the access token from the "Settings > Access Tokens" tab (in your space, in Stroyblok UI).

 ```php
 <?php